-What’s it: Customer value refers to how worth a product is to a customer.
-It represents the difference between the perceived benefits and the costs incurred to obtain the benefits of a product.
+What’s it?
+Customer value refers to a product’s worth to a customer.
+It represents the difference between the perceived benefits and the costs incurred to obtain those benefits.

-Businesses need value creation for customers to be successful.
-Success is not only judged by how big their sales figures or profit figures are.
-But, we also have to look at how much value is created by companies to their customers.
-It becomes a reason for customers to continue to buy products, loyal, and reluctant to switch to competitors’ products.
+Businesses need to create value for customers to be successful.
+Success is not only judged by the size of their sales or profit figures.
+We also have to look at how much value companies create for their customers.
+This becomes a reason for customers to continue to buy products, be loyal, and be reluctant to switch to competitors’ products.

-In simple terms, businesses can generate and maximize customer value by trying to offer customers perceived benefits.
-But, at the same time, they must ensure, consumers spend a little sacrifice to buy their products.
+In simple terms, businesses can generate and maximize customer value by offering customers perceived benefits.
+But at the same time, they must ensure that consumers make a small sacrifice to buy their products.

 When buying, rational customers compare the benefits they get with the sacrifices (costs) they have to pay.
 Both affect customer satisfaction.
 When the benefits outweigh the costs, the customer is satisfied.
 Conversely, lower benefits than costs result in dissatisfaction.